kngcr/kngcr.github.io/essays/design_patterns.md

 ## Usage

 Patterns exist within programs to solve intricate problems.
-The examples of design patterns that I have explained were part of my own code.
-In a previous ICS course that focused on C and C++, I have used a Proxy class to serve as a placeholder.
-In multiple courses, I have used an Iterator class to iterate through data.
+The example of design patterns that I have explained were part of my own code.
+Most notably throughout my ICS courses, I have used an Iterator class to iterate through data.

 ```cpp
   int main() {